 5. Waiting List

-Following the initial allocation of the first phase of MMR properties, those applicants who have been unsuccessful will be invited to remain on a waiting list for a period of 6 months.
+A limited waiting list will be maintained with applications remaining on the list for a period of one month.
 Should any vacancies arise during that period, these will not be advertised, but we will seek to identify suitable applicants from that list.

-Any applicants remaining on the waiting list at the end of the 6-month period should be advised that those applications are now redundant and that any future vacancies will be advertised, at which time they will have to reapply.
+Any applicants remaining on the waiting list at the end of the one-month period will be advised that those applications are now redundant and that any future vacancies will be advertised, at which time they will have to reapply.
+Applicants will also be given the option for their application to remain active for a further month if they still require re-housing.

 6. Tenancy Agreements

-Tenants will be offered a Private Residential Tenancy, covering all rights, responsibilities and obligations in accordance with The Private Housing (Tenancies) (Scotland) Act 2016.
+Tenants will be offered a new Private Rented Tenancy, conferring all rights, responsibilities and obligations in accordance with the Private Housing (Tenancies) (Scotland) Act 2016.

 7. Tenancy Deposits